 - To enable all students to become proficient in listening, speaking, reading, and writing in English and Spanish.

-- Parents will commit to supporting their child in completing the program (K-6th grade)
+- Parents will commit to supporting their child in completing the program (K-5th grade)

-- Parents will commit to donating 10 hours of their time volunteering at school each year.
+- Parents will commit to donating 10 volunteer hours each school year

 The Dual Language Program Promotes